Centralist Republic of Mexico: Urrea federalist rebellion

 In October 1838, another rebellion against the government broke out in the north of the country at Tampico, and soon placed itself under the command of General José de Urrea who intended to restore the federalist system.
 The revolt rapidly spread, and the rebels now succeeded in overthrowing the governors of Nuevo León and Coahuila and in March 1839 government reinforcements under General Martín Perfecto de Cos were routed.

 Bustamante stepped down from the presidency and assumed command of the armed forces himself.
 The presidency in the meantime was held by Santa Anna who had been rehabilitated by his role in the Pastry War.
 Government forces led by Gabriel Valencia defeated the rebels at the Battle of Acajete on 3 May 1839.
 Urrea however escaped and retreated into Tampico which fell to government forces on 11 June with Urrea being exiled.

 Independence of Yucatán

 Bustamante would now go on to face the most serious separatist crisis the country had experienced since the Texas Revolution.
-Years of frustration with excise taxes, levies, conscription, and increase of custom duties culminated in the standard of revolt being raised at Tizimín on May 1839.
+Years of frustration with excise taxes, levies, conscription, and increase of custom duties culminated in the standard of revolt being raised at Tizimín in May 1839.
 Valladolid was captured in February 1840 and eventually joined by Mérida.
 The entire north-east of the Yucatan Peninsula declared itself independent until Mexico should restore the federal system.
 Campeche was captured on 6 June, and now the entire peninsula was in the hands of the rebels, who proceeded to elect a legislature and form an alliance with the Republic of Texas.